c0ntinua/nn-scope/README.md

 This program allows for an interactive, graphical exploration of deep learning in the ultra-simplied context of fitting a real-valued function to a scatterplot.

-You can find versions of nn-scope in JS and C as well, with the latest version written in C.
+You can find versions of nn-scope in JS and C as well, with the latest version (and perhaps the best) written in C : https://github.com/sc0tzwEi/nn-scope-C